 Does Closing A Credit Card Hurt Your Credit?

 In theory, closing your credit card might seem like a good idea.
-Maybe you have too many cards and want to cancel one, or maybe you’re trying to improve your spending habits by closing your card altogether.
-Before doing this, though, it’s wise to consider how closing a card will affect your credit score.
+Maybe you have too many cards, or you’re trying to improve your spending habits by closing one of your cards.
+However, before doing this, it’s wise to consider how closing a credit card affects your credit score.

 Let’s take a look at why and how closing a credit card can hurt your credit.
 Then, we’ll delve into when it’s best to keep or close an account.